XihongZhou/xihongzhou.github.io/pages/2_project.md

 > Detect aging-induced failures for the MPLD in the field.
 ---

-> Run neural network on the MPLD as an novel reconfigurable AI Chip.
+> Run neural network on the MPLD as a novel reconfigurable AI Chip.
 ---

 > Implement the matrix computation using MPLD as an edge AI accelerator.